Brodan/crystal-authy-example/README.md

 [![Amber Framework](https://img.shields.io/badge/using-amber_framework-orange.svg)](https://amberframework.org)

 This is a project written using [Amber](https://amberframework.org).
 This project is an example of a two-factor authentication (2FA) implementation using Twilio's [Authy](https://authy.com/).
 Enjoy!
+See the full blog post about building this application [here](https://www.twilio.com/blog/2fa-authy-crystal-amber).

 ## Getting Started